Don't You Want Me (Jody Watley song)

 "Don't You Want Me" is a song by American singer Jody Watley from her 1987 eponymous debut studio album.
 It was released in August 1987, by MCA Records as the album's third single.
 The song was produced by Bernard Edwards and written by Franne Golde, David Paul Bryant and Watley.

-"Don't You Want Me" was a hit in the United States, reaching position number six on the Billboard Hot 100 and number one and three on the Dance Club Songs and Hot R&B/Hip-Hop Songs charts, respectively.
+"Don't You Want Me" was a hit in the United States, reaching number six on the Billboard Hot 100 and number one and three on the Dance Club Songs and Hot R&B/Hip-Hop Songs charts, respectively.

 Background and release

 "Don't You Want Me" was one of the biggest crossover singles of 1987, reaching the Top Ten of the Billboard pop and R&B charts.
 The single was also popular in nightclubs, reaching the top spot of the Billboard dance chart.

 Sample usage

 "Don't You Want Me" was sampled extensively on the 49ers' 1990 hit "Don't You Love Me".
 Remixed Eurodance versions have appeared on the Dancemania series of albums, including Dancemania SPEED 2 issued in 1999.